KennethChin0/finalProject/DEVLOG.md

 Derek -- 2020-1-20 21:06:
 Every time a letter is guessed, the player can see their lives and word bank

+Minuk -- 2020-1-20:
+Created DEVLOG and formatted it.

 Derek -- 2020-1-20 21:15:
 Added print statements for player instructions in the event of disaster